Image

 The Housing Assignment Office offers many resources for you to learn more about the LiveOn Housing Process.

-• Webinars: online webinar sessions held throughout fall and spring (registration required).
+• Webinars: online webinar sessions held throughout fall semester

 • Information Sessions: in-person sessions held during Family Weekend in October